AJ8GH/simple-checkout/README.md

 # Project: Simple Checkout

-Build a simple supermarket checkout app using object oriented design principle and test driven development
+Build a simple supermarket checkout app using object oriented design principle and test driven development.

 ### To achieve these goals:
 - "I know how my language works"